Office-Based Surgery Accreditation Fact Sheet

 - The organization is in the United States or its territories or, if outside the United States, is operated by the U.S. government or under a charter of the U.S. Congress.

-- The organization or practice identifies the services it provides, indicating which care, treatment and/or services it provides directly, or under contract, or through some other arrangement.
+- The organization or practice identifies the services it provides, indicating which care, treatment and/or services it provides directly, under contract or through some other arrangement.

 - The organization or practice provides services that can be evaluated by The Joint Commission’s standards.